In This Article

 Find Dentist Open on Saturday in Houston

-URBN Dental is one of the best emergency dentist clinics in Houston, Texas.
+URBN Dental is one of the best emergency dental clinics in Houston, Texas.
 We have some of the best board-certified dentists who examine your dental issues and tooth pain, diagnose their root cause and treat them using the latest dental methods.
 For more information, please schedule an appointment today.

 Apply an ice pack on your face or cheeks to relieve toothaches and minimize swelling.
 Once you’ve managed the toothache, it’s time to visit the emergency dentist.
 You can also call your dentist and discuss your symptoms.
 Your dentist will let you know if the situation is an emergency and when you should come over.
 URBN Dental is one of the best emergency dental clinics in Houston, Texas.
 We have some of the best board-certified dentists who examine your dental issues and tooth pain, diagnose their root cause and treat them using the latest dental methods.
 For more information, please schedule an appointment today.